Proverbs

 He that is slow to anger is better than the mighty; and he that ruleth his spirit than he that taketh a city.

-anger biblical
+biblical anger

 Judge nothing by the appearance.
 The more beautiful the serpent, the more fatal its sting.